 I was adopted.
 This is the story of the greatest gift.
 My parents told me when I was old enough to understand that both of my little sister and I were adopted from different families.
 My mother could not have children.
-They wanted to raise a family more than anything, so my parents contacted an adoption agency and paid a good chunk of money in the early 80s in order to be put on a long list to adopt a child.
+They wanted to raise a family more than anything, so my parents contacted an adoption agency and paid a good chunk of money in the early 80s to be put on a long list to adopt a child.
 My mother cataloged all of this in letters that I would someday read.
 My parents were and still are amazing people.
 They gave everything they had for my sister and me and raised us to be good and loving people.
+It was a gift.

 I read about her and my father’s desires to have children, their sadness upon learning they could not, the agonizing wait to be called to say you have a child, and finally the call.
 She documented everything, with pictures and words that an 8th grade kid had a hard time digesting.
 I ended up reading most of the letters out of the classroom, thanks to a very nice teacher who understood what was in them and how that would affect me.
 It did draw me closer to my parents and I didn’t turn out too bad they tell me.

 I met with my birth mother in January 2010.
 She isn’t a princess, or a millionaire, a Hollywood star, or a crazy business tycoon.
 She isn’t my mom, but she is family and that’s a gift.
 And while I am not always sure what to think or how I am supposed to feel and explain things to my wife or friends, I am very happy that I got the chance to know that my mother was right.
 She did give me the greatest gift she could.
 She gave me to my mom and dad.
 And I’ll be forever grateful for that gift.